DeRaafMedia/ProjectIrrationalMondriaan/README.md

 ![alt tag](https://github.com/DeRaafMedia/ProjectIrrationalMondriaan/blob/master/bin/data/Irrational Mondriaan.png)

-(This specific painitng is sound reactive.
-The two lines changes over a longer periode of time.
-Viewer needs to yell long and hard for the full effect)
+(This specific painitng is vision reactive.
+The lines on the white (gray) background move.
+The movements is controlled by the viewer via webcam.
+The sensitivity can be set so that the viewer needs to use her/his whole body to achief a tiny movement)

 In a related series (still as Processing sketch) I have a 'Who's afraid of Red, Yellow and Blue' by Barnett Newman where the viewer can take a virtual knife to the canvas.